-The Consumer Protection from Unfair Trading Regulations 2008 (Consumer Protection Regulations) implement the EU's Unfair Commercial Practices Directive (UCPD).
-The UCPD aims to harmonise European legislation preventing business practices that are unfair to consumers.
+The Consumer Protection from Unfair Trading Regulations 2008 (Consumer Protection Regulations) harmonise legislation preventing business practices that are unfair to consumers.

-The Business Protection from Misleading Marketing Regulations 2008 (Business Protection Regulations) also implement the EU's Unfair Commercial Practices Directive.
-These regulations tighten restrictions relating to how companies compare their products to rival products from other companies.
+The Business Protection from Misleading Marketing Regulations 2008 (Business Protection Regulations) tighten restrictions relating to how companies compare their products to rival products from other companies.

 Do the regulations apply to me?

-- advertising your accommodation facilities using any other form of media (including online and via social media)
+- advertising your business using any form of media (including online and via social media)

 - making statements about your facilities to the public.